-As of December 31, 2011, we had not disposed of any investments.
+As of December 31, 2012, we had not disposed of any of our self storage facilities.
 We generally intend to hold each property we acquire for an extended period.
 However, we may sell a property at any time if, in our judgment, the sale of the property is in the best interests of our stockholders.